 Lambda Wars (formerly Half-Life 2: Wars) brings the struggle between the human resistance and their Combine overlords to a multiplayer real-time strategy setting.
-The Lambda Wars beta only requires Alien Swarm installed to play, but you must own HL2: Episode 2 on your Steam account.
+The Lambda Wars beta only requires Alien Swarm installed to play.
 It features 3 multiplayer game modes: Sandbox, Annihilation and Overrun, showcasing the Rebels and Combine playable factions and a full-fledged RTS interface and HUD.
 There is also a singleplayer tutorial and a handful of singleplayer missions.

 A quick update on the progress of Half-Life 2: Wars, with info about what we've been up to, our plans for future releases, some media, and a tip about a small multiplayer demo to be released soon.